mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 – displays a list of design collections with a few design thumbs per collection

 == Changelog ==
+= 3.21.8 =
+* Added support for Github to WP deployment

 = 3.21.7 =
 * Added MyStyle custom product thumbnail iamge to checkout and customer order history.
 Plus minor bug fixes.